rackerlabs/support-how-to/content/how-to/cloud-servers/troubleshoot-mssql-job-failures/index.md

 ### Common causes for job failures

 SQL jobs can fail because of multiple reasons.
 To troubleshoot these failures, you can review the SQL Server Agent job history.
-To view these logs,perform the following steps:
+To view these logs, perform the following steps:

 1. Open **SQL Server Management Studio** (SSMS) and connect to the corresponding database instance.